 Where can I park my car?

-Valet parking is available for $17/day.
-Self-parking is $15/day for up to two cars on the same reservation – you may park in the surface lot adjacent to the hotel or in the parking garage.
-Upon check-in you’ll receive a parking pass – to exit the parking lot show your room key to the parking lot attendant in the kiosk.
+Valet parking is available for $35/day.
+Self-parking is $25/day – you may park in the surface lot adjacent to the hotel or in the parking garage.
+You will not receive a parking pass – to exit the parking lot show your room key to the parking lot attendant in the kiosk.

 What time is Check-in/Check-out?

 Check-in time is 3:00 p.m., check-out time is 11:00 a.m.
 Express Checkout is available, though they ask that you call an Express Checkout number when you leave the room so they know the room is unoccupied.

 Concierge rooms are located in the Dreams Tower and have views either of the Never Land Pool or Downtown Disney/theme parks.
 The Concierge Lounge, located on the 11th floor of the tower, is open from 6:30 a.m. to 10:00 p.m.
 Cast Members at the Concierge desk can assist you in making dining arrangements or other plans.

 Vacation planning services prior to and during your visit